InZwei/WebTechnologies/README.md

 ## Future Improvements

-* Enhanced search and filtering with local storage persistence.
 * More advanced form validation, including server-side validation.
 * Implementing actual order processing and a database.
 * Implementing a shopping cart.